 The Maui Waui tent has a diverse range of music on its stage, and Nebula Sun caught my eye and ears with their global sound, part jazz, part Afrobeat and something a bit prog as well.
 I particularly loved the sax – it was a very thoughtful and inspiring set.

-Since Doves reformed this year, fans have been snapping up tickets to their rare gigs so it’s quite a feat for BT to have snapped them up.
+Since Doves reformed this year, fans have been snapping up tickets to their rare gigs so it’s quite a feat for them to appear at BT.
 They are the penultimate act and it’s as if they never went away.
 “This is our first festival for ten years”, Jimi Goodwin announces.
-I saw them at Hop Farm 2009 which may have been their last festival.
-They run through a set of their back catalogue including Cedar Room and Winter Hill, and I can see plenty of happy looking men of a certain age singing along, word perfect.
+They run through a set of their back catalogue including The Cedar Room and Winter Hill, and I can see plenty of happy looking men of a certain age singing along, word perfect.

-In contrast to Jimi Goodwin’s minimal approach to stage antics (stand there, play guitar, sing), the final act provides a plethora of visual appeal.
+In contrast to Jimi Goodwin’s minimal approach to stage antics the final act provides a plethora of visual appeal.
 Little Steven & The Disciples of Soul bring showmanship and a huge spectacle to the Bearded Theory main stage (helped by a pesky rumour of Bruce Springsteen making a surprise appearance) and provides slick, all-round family entertainment.

 We decide to end the festival at Magical Sounds.
 Despite its move to a quieter part of the site, the tent has been more popular than usual and we find there’s no room to move, let alone dance.
 Whereas Magical Sounds has tended to attract primarily older people, this year there’s a big influx of younger people and the tent can hardly cope.
 So, sadly we leave The Orb to it, and head over to the Woodland for a final pint and a dance to the Skatalites.